Detailed Explanation of 7 Software Testing Principles

 Principle 5: Pesticide Paradox

-To avoid the "Pesticide Paradox," testing teams must adapt and diversify.
-This requires analyzing and upgrading test cases, adding new testing methods, and considering alternative testing viewpoints.
+To avoid the "Pesticide Paradox," testing teams must adapt to changes.
+This needs analyzing and upgrading test cases, adding new testing methods, and considering alternative testing viewpoints.

 Example: